stenington/webpagemaker/README.md

     python manage.py syncdb

 Note that you might get prompted to create a superuser.
-If you do, don't worry about it, since the app doesn't currently support logins at all.
+If you do, go ahead and make one, since you can use the admin interface to manage your pages.

+Then, bust up the initial migrations:

+    python manage.py migrate

 Finally, start the development server: